 SUMMARY.
-Taking into consideration the fact that in order to fulfill its mission, the University mainly ensures teaching, support and administrative staffs with respective professional qualities, policy and procedures of selecting teaching staff, some mechanisms for their evaluation, organization of different trainings and processes currently being at the phase of investment which are directed to the improvement of the teaching staff as well as active involvement of young teachers, the expert panel finds that GSU meets the requirements of the Criterion 5.
+Taking into consideration the fact that in order to fulfill its mission, the University mainly ensures teaching, support and administrative staffs with respective professional qualities, policy and procedures of selecting teaching staff, some mechanisms for their evaluation, organization of different trainings and processes currently being at the phase of investment which are directed to the improvement of the teaching staff as well as active involvement of young teachers, the expert panel concludes that GSU meets the requirements of the Criterion 5.

 CONCLUSION.
-The expert panel evaluates the consistence of GSU institutional capacities with the requirements of the Criterion 5 as satisfactory.
+The correspondence of GSU institutional capacities to the requirements of criterion 5 is satisfactory.